 How to grow micro-greens

 Micro-greens are just plants grown vertically, with their roots planted in soil or some other medium.
 Any of our seed, even the tiniest, can be grown as a micro-green, but some produce bigger and tastier plants than others and are more widely used, such as Black Sunflower and Pea Seed.
 You need a planting tray, filled with moist soil, or any other planting material (hemp, coconut, there are many soilless varieties now).
 Sprinkle the seeds on top.
 Spread with a fine layer of soil.
 Moisten the top layer.
+Cover the tray to keep out light and keep moisture in.
 Continue to mist the seeds with water 2-3 per day, enough to keep them moist.
 Place them somewhere where they can get light.
 You can buy a grow light or place on a windowsill that gets plenty of sunlight.
 Once they are grown, cut the greens just above the soil level.
 To get rid of the husks, particularly with the black sunflower, place the greens in a large bowl of water.
 All the husks will float to the top and can then be scooped out with a sieve.

 Why are my sprouts going mouldy?

 Whilst growing, sprouts do not like to sit in old water.
 Most causes of mould during growing are a result of not draining properly.
 Leave your Biosnacky at an angle to drain thoroughly.
 Sprouts also generate heat whilst growing, especially certain varieties such as Broccoli, Rambo Radish and Mung.
 If it is particularly hot, they may need rinsing more regularly to keep them cool.
 Cold water can be used in the summer to cool them down.
 The seed we sell is the same we grow, so we know it sprouts well.
 Growing the perfect sprout takes a little practise but once you understand these plants you will be able to adjust to their needs.